SirSingh/WindowOrganizer-Project/README.md

 Current road map is to complete command-line application, then building gui where greater customization will be availble for window organization.

+Program is run through main.py
+Each application is set into a window class as defined in window.py, which include methods to manipulate the applications Screensize.py manages the measurement for application height, width and starting co-ordinate